Omnomios/DynamicBulwarks/How To Setup Location Marker.md

 Keep in mind:\
 The Bulwark will be on the exact location where the marker is.\
 Make sure there is loot nearby or place some houses in editor that can spawn loot.\
-You can't spawn on buildings with this, always place it on the ground.\
+You can't spawn on buildings with this, always places you on ground.